mkaz/working-with-go/_posts/index.md

 If you are starting out and want to learn how to program and choose Go as your first language, check out [Learn Programming in Go](http://www.golang-book.com/)

-The official Go language site has a [Tour of Go](http://tour.golang.org/) which is an interactive walk through, another good introduction to the language.
+The official Go language site has a [Tour of Go](http://tour.golang.org/) that is an interactive walk through, another good introduction to the language.

 Getting started: [Hola Mundo!](hello.html)